- Download our Delhi Schools Guide

-On the one hand, accommodation in Delhi comes fully or partly furnished, meaning it's often unnecessary for expats to bring a good portion of household items abroad.
+On the one hand, a lot of accommodation in Delhi comes either fully or partly furnished, meaning it's often unnecessary for expats to ship over their furniture.
 On the flip side, many stunning pieces of art and furniture are cheap in India and may warrant major shipping back to one's home country when expats leave.
-When purchasing expensive items, expats should take out shipping insurance and are often advised to do so from a company other than the one used for shipping as this could ensure reliable coverage.
+When purchasing expensive items, expats should take out shipping insurance and are advised to do so through a company other than the one used for shipping as this ensures reliable coverage.

 For smaller packages of essential items, expats should consider airfreight, which is more expensive but much quicker than the several weeks needed for sea routes.

 When choosing a removal company for shipping to or from Delhi there are several factors to consider.
 We recommend looking up reviews and selecting a reputable company that also offers insurance.
 In some cases, it may be best to get insurance cover from a separate organisation.

 The extent of the services available should be looked into.
 Check if the company will pack everything, take inventory, carry out basic assembly of furniture upon arrival in Delhi, as well as deal with all customs formalities.

 Costs are a major consideration when shipping goods to Delhi.
 Removals companies will survey everything that needs to be shipped and make a quote based on the size of the shipment.
 It's worthwhile to get several quotes for comparison before deciding which company to go with.